LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/Post-conversation-user-guide.md

 isTutorial: false
 isNew: false
 date: 2019-02-18 15:54:54 +0200
-published: false

 ---
 The Post Conversation Survey Bot gives brands the ability to collect feedback from consumers at the end of a conversation, without utilizing the time of a human agent.
 The bot can ask specialized questions, designed to provide CSAT, FCR and NPS metrics for the brand, questions that reflect a brand’s custom KPIs, or free text questions.
 This feature is ideal for brands to measure agent and skill performance and identify opportunities to improve on quality targets.

 ![](https://lh6.googleusercontent.com/YWtTrHvFuk03yCLftkgO8gW8CtMoGtmDj_4d7k3Lurqo0q8euC0lTDUaitgZ14ivaIPiIrL01kUH4dHaMJtdE-J-TUsZ9ScWcOhp_ClrpjeqEB4-UHHwXQoNiHx2lBJ6dOi7Q5nK =294x487)

-## **Survey Flow**
+## Survey flow

-1. Once the conversation ends the survey is automatically triggered and Bot sends the greeting message
+Once the conversation ends the survey is automatically triggered and Bot sends the greeting message

 ![](https://lh4.googleusercontent.com/LXc3CedYMzp9WFiK8sQUQLZ4FqUZjVW908M82VVIbS9WIPgyjUhYf2SLF5IHP_2eYF4vXtsv-eFIkxZNzz_DJvKp3-s8U-y1rT-Zkr8uYdNgNzZwzvOF9EyYF2kyqOVu2GrPVn9B =240x420)

-2. The Bot starts to send the questions one by one based on the brand configuration.
+The Bot starts to send the questions one by one based on the brand configuration.
 Questions can be quick replies, structured content or simple text.

 ![](https://lh3.googleusercontent.com/Om0OP8JLLCKWJ5CKlBqpPe7aV0NCb8NFxcprkvdQsrHw31gTudS2jvB24jz3wHuc1OKzMYbMwewLMPhVxmR9LaN6SoSkKrKODtMgzEyloe4FwQP2TXXyIdJM2nIf6fzf0BdwAwQL =216x379)

-3. Once the consumer finished answering the questions or upon survey timeout, the survey will be closed with a closing message.
+Once the consumer finished answering the questions or upon survey timeout, the survey will be closed with a closing message.

 ![](https://lh5.googleusercontent.com/PT6ngHNZT7bRmTgVaU_yvffhm6OgPkjkbBqibamDtxWrkWzBv_b8Et4po3-SZz8kQo7hOKh5-2lq-rY0VrcSV99ZS7vkxHMhzMiwo2SVPTJAGHSU9bJ5KQ9sk0XK9lH-U8QA5LAh =266x469)

-## **How it works**
+## How it works

 **SURVEY TRIGGERING**